Hayley96/Mars-Rover/README.md

 ## Description

+The program is a Windows Console application.
 Upon initial execution, the application will present a menu to the user.
 You can navigate the menu using the Up Arrow and Down Arrow keys.
 To enter a menu option press Enter.

 Selecting option 1 in the menu will start the Mars Rover program.
 Selecting option 2 will present the user with a small extract about the history of the NASA Mars Rover.